Heliofungia actiniformis: Description

-Distribution
+Distribution and ecology

-Heliofungia actiniformis is native to the eastern Indian Ocean and the central Indo-Pacific region, the northwestern, northern and eastern coasts of Australia, Japan, the China Sea and the island groups of the West Pacific.
+Heliofungia actiniformis is native to the eastern Indian Ocean and the central Indo-Pacific region, the northwestern, northern and eastern coasts of Australia, Japan, the South China Sea and the island groups of the West Pacific.
 Its depth range is between about 1 and 25 m.
 It usually occurs on reef slopes or on reef flats.

-Ecology

 H. actiniformis is a zooxanthellate coral, containing tiny photosynthetic, symbiotic organisms in its tissues.
 During the day these supply the coral with much of its metabolic needs.
 The coral also feeds on zooplankton which are caught by the tentacles.
-Besides reproducing sexually by liberating eggs and sperm into the water column, this coral sometimes buds off a new polyp.
+Besides reproducing sexually by liberating eggs and sperm into the water column (spawning), this coral sometimes buds off a new polyp.
 Polyps of H. actiniformis provide a micro-habitat to a wide range of associated fauna from cleaner shrimps to juvenile fishes.

+Relation to humans

 Aquaculture

 Many corals can be increased in number by detaching pieces of a colony and attaching them to the substrate.
 That is not possible with large polyp stony corals such as Heliofungia actiniformis, but it is hoped to remedy this by placing collecting devices above them when spawning is about to occur, mixing the eggs and sperm under controlled conditions and nurturing the larvae in tanks.
 The technique has been successfully applied to Acropora formosa.
 It is hoped that the resulting offspring will be able to be used to repopulate damaged reefs or to relieve the pressure of collecting corals from the wild for the reef aquarium trade.

 Status

 Although this coral is common in some localities, it is vulnerable to the degradation processes which are occurring on coral reefs.
 It is susceptible to coral diseases and to coral bleaching and is likely to be threatened by climate change.
-It is heavily collected for the aquarium trade, being one of the top 10 exported corals from Indonesia, the largest exporter of the species.
+It is also heavily collected for the aquarium trade, being one of the top 10 exported corals from Indonesia, the largest exporter of the species.
 In 2005, about 50,000 individuals were collected and exported from Indonesia.
 For these reasons, the International Union for Conservation of Nature has assessed its conservation status as "vulnerable".